 You get an inheritance (a bonus or another lump sum of money).
 You realize if you put all or most of the money to your nursing student loans, you would have a pay off date of eight years instead of 10.

 7. Pay Extra on your Nursing Student Debt Payments

-Assuming you’re making your monthly minimum payments on your student loans you probably have a 10 year payoff date.
+Assuming you’re making your monthly minimum payments on the student loans you probably have a 10-year payoff date.

 That’s a long time.